What to do during Semana Santa in Medellin 2019

 Semana Santa (Holy Week) is the annual commemoration of the Passion, Death, and Resurrection of new testament’s protagonist Jesus Christ of Nazareth.

-Aside from my personal spiritual beliefs I think that most religious texts are interesting and entertaining to read.
-I love to read about murder, sex, and self righteousness and the new testament has it all.
+Aside from my personal spiritual beliefs (or lack thereof), I think that most religious texts are interesting and entertaining to read.
+I love to read about murder, sex, betrayal, magic, and self-righteousness, and the bible has it all.

-Now here’s a video that makes me laugh out loud…
+Now here’s a video about Jesus that makes me laugh out loud…

 Many stores and restaurants are closed around the city and the best thing to do is perhaps read a book or watch a movie.
 Many small towns around Medellin have Semana Santa celebrations so it’s cool to get out of the city and go enjoy that.

 Forget about getting drunk and dancing on Lunes Santo in Medellin.